hiqueCa/TicTacToe-Challenge/README.md

 - At the root of your newly created project folder, run `docker build -t <your-prefered-name-for-the-new-docker-image> .` to build the proper docker image defined by this repo's `Dockerfile`;
 - After the image build is completed, run `docker run -it <your-prefered-name-for-the-new-docker-image> ruby main.rb` to run the game;
 - To execute the specs, run `docker run -it <your-prefered-name-for-the-new-docker-image> rspec spec`;
-- Unfortunately, the test coverage report is not working while running the tests suite inside the container.
-Nevertheless, it can still be fetched by following the local run steps above;
+- Unfortunately, the test coverage report is not being generated while running the tests suite inside the container.
+Nevertheless, tests work and the report can still be fetched by following the local run steps above;
 - If you want to kill the built docker container and image:
   - Run `docker ps -a` and get the container id of the previously built containers;
   - Run `docker rm <container-id>` using the container-id found in the previous step;